-Thanksgiving is one of the big holidays celebrated in the United States, a time where families across the country traditionally come together to have a huge turkey dinner and give thanks for all of the blessings and abundance that they have received during the year.
+Thanksgiving is one of the biggest holidays celebrated in the United States.
+It is a time when families across the country traditionally come together to have a huge turkey dinner and give thanks for all the blessings and abundance they have received during the year.

-While it is a kind of harvest festival, this national holiday also looks back to the time when the Puritans first started coming to America in the 17th century and setting up colonies in what would come to be known as New England.
+While it is a kind of harvest festival, this national holiday also looks back to the time when the Puritans first came to America in the 17th century to set up colonies in what would come to be known as New England.

-The accepted wisdom is that the Puritans were forced to flee England and Europe because they were being persecuted for their religious beliefs, and that they arrived in the Americas, which they regarded as an empty, previously untrodden land despite the presence of the Native Americans, with ideas of creating a brand new society for the free.
+The accepted wisdom is that the Puritans were forced to flee England and Europe because they were being persecuted for their religious beliefs, and that they arrived in the Americas (which they regarded as an empty, previously untrodden land, despite the presence of the Native Americans) with ideas of creating a new society built on the ideal of freedom.

 Religious Reformation in England

 For many hundreds of years during the medieval period, England was a religiously homogenous country practising the Catholic faith.
-Yes, some medieval English monarchs, notably King John, regularly fell from grace with the Pope and the Inquisition never gained any ground in the country, but on the whole English kings were good servants of the Church and heretics were burned at times with the characteristic Catholic zeal and enthusiasm.
+Yes, some medieval English monarchs, notably King John, regularly fell from grace with the Pope, but on the whole English kings were good servants of the Church and heretics were burned (at times with the characteristic Catholic zeal and enthusiasm).

 Growth of the Protestant Church

-The break from the Catholic Church came when King Henry VIII came into conflict with the Pope over the matter of the divorce that he wanted from his first wife Catherine of Aragon, who had failed in her duty of producing a male heir to the throne.
-Now granting a divorce was well within the Pope’s power, and happened rather more frequently than you may think in medieval Europe, but Queen Catherine had powerful relatives on the continent which made this procedure harder to execute than usual.
+The break from the Catholic Church came when King Henry VIII came into conflict with the Pope.
+King Henry wanted to divorce his first wife, Catherine of Aragon, who had failed in her duty of producing a male heir to the throne.
+Granting a divorce was well within the Pope’s power, and happened rather more frequently than you may think in medieval Europe, but Queen Catherine had powerful relatives on the continent which made this procedure harder to execute than usual.

-These included Charles V the Holy Roman Emperor, who was one of the major opponents of the Protestant Reformation.
-So after several years of bickering with the Papacy, Henry VIII eventually broke away from the Church of Rome to form the Church of England, with the ensuing benefits of being able to ditch his wife Catherine so that he could marry Anne Boleyn and boosting his treasury by siphoning off the money that was liberated from the dissolution of the monasteries.
+One of Catherine's relatives was Charles V, the Holy Roman Emperor, who was one of the major opponents of the Protestant Reformation.
+So, after several years of bickering with the Papacy, Henry VIII eventually broke away from the Church of Rome to form the Church of England, with the ensuing benefit of being able to ditch his wife Catherine so he could marry Anne Boleyn, boosting his treasury by taking the money that came from the dissolution of the monasteries.

-But this new entity, the Church of England, was essentially the Catholic Church without the Pope and the monasteries and was essentially a conservative institution with the king as its head.
-For the rest of the reign of Henry VIII, and that of subsequent Tudor monarchs there would be fierce competition between the new Protestants and Catholics for supremacy, with several shifts of power would take place over the years that would see many innocent people caught in the political crossfire and executed for their religious beliefs.
+But this new entity, the Church of England, was essentially the Catholic Church without the Pope and the monasteries.
+It was essentially a conservative institution with the king as its head.
+For the rest of the reign of Henry VIII, and that of subsequent Tudor monarchs, there would be fierce competition between the new Protestants and Catholics for supremacy.
+Several shifts of power would take place over the years that would see many innocent people caught in the political crossfire and executed for their religious beliefs.